MohamedYasser97/ArtsyBot/README.md

    Enter the names of all the subreddits you want the bot to get and tweet random images from.
   - - - -
   \
-  Clone this repository then start the bot with the command:
+  Now start the bot with the command:
   `npm start`\
   \
   For further info., visit [BatsyBot](https://github.com/MohamedYasser97/BatsyBot) and read its [README file](https://github.com/MohamedYasser97/BatsyBot/blob/master/README.md)